Former F1 test pilot De Villota found dead

 "I was talking to her on Tuesday about the book she was going to present," Cardenal was quoted as saying in local media.

-"She believed she could help many people, find something positive, because losing something makes you realise what you have," he added.
+"She believed she could help many people, find something positive, because losing something makes you realize what you have," he added.

 "The accident gave her this special insight and she wanted to give something to others.
 We are thinking about how to sustain her legacy because she brought something different to Spanish sport, different values and her vision of life."